-The following fourteen games are published in the "Reacting to the Past" Series by W.W.
+The following fifteen games are published in the "Reacting to the Past" Series by W.W.
 Norton & Company:

 - Charles Darwin, the Copley Medal and the Rise of Naturalism, 1861-64